cgabrieu/repoprovas-front/README.md

 ## About

-This is a repository of tests, it can be extended to your college.
-In it you can share the old tests of teachers and classes for them to have support in the tests.
-It is also possible to add new courses, teachers and classes and upload the tests directly through the app.
+RepoProvas is a collaborative platform where students can share and access past exams to better prepare for tests.
+You can add new courses, teachers, and subjects, as well as upload exams directly through the app.
+It makes studying easier by organizing academic materials in one place.

 <br/>